-We will comply will all food safety guidelines when serving or handling food to children in our centers.
+We will comply will all food safety guidelines when serving or handling food to children in our center.
 Drinking water is always available for children throughout the day, and is offered at frequent intervals.
+Finally, we permit children the opportunity to brush their teeth after our lunch meal on a daily basis.